jenkinsci/git-parameter-plugin/README.md

 ![error handling 3](docs/images/image2019-2-17_17-4-32.png)

 ## Contribute
-* Visit https://jenkins.io/doc/developer/publishing/ for "information about developing Jenkins-Plugins"

 * You may checkout/clone this project and build it by simply calling `mvn clean install` in the root of the checkout.
 Test your changes by going to your Jenkins-CI site and import the generated `target/git-parameter.hpi` by going to your base URL + `jenkins/pluginManager/advanced`.
 There you find an option to upload a plugin.

-* The Jenkins-CI of this plugin can be seen at [DEV@cloud](https://ci.jenkins.io/job/Plugins/job/git-parameter-plugin/).

 #### Pull Request Policy

 If you want to add some changes for this plugin:
-Add the issue in jenkins [JIRA](https://issues.jenkins-ci.org) to the component git-parameter-plugin
+Add the issue in jenkins [JIRA](https://issues.jenkins.io) to the component git-parameter-plugin
 Describe there why you need change the plugin.

 #### TODO